asthinasthi/asthinasthi.github.io/content/newsletter/_index.md

 ---
-title: My Newsletter
+title: Me in your mailbox 😀
-subtitle: What do you want to write?
+subtitle: Subscribe to my thoughts!
 description: |
-  This is the template for creating a newsletter in PaperModX.
+  Lend me your email and I will write you a few words, and I will try to  *sing* out a key!
 type: newsletter
 cascade:
   - _target: